-Listed on the Main Market of Bursa Malaysia Securities Berhad, Malayan United Industries Berhad is an investment holding company which, together with three public-listed subsidiaries, is engaged in property ownership & development, hotel ownership & operations, department store operations and fashion retailing, chocolate manufacturing, distribution & exports, fast food chain as well as stockbroking & asset management.
+Listed on the Main Market of Bursa Malaysia Securities Berhad, Malayan United Industries Berhad is an investment holding company which, together with three public-listed subsidiaries, is engaged in property ownership & development, hotel ownership & operations, department store operations and fashion retailing, chocolate manufacturing, distribution & exports, fast-food chain ownership and operations as well as stockbroking & asset management services.

 The three main subsidiaries are MUI Properties Berhad, Pan Malaysia Corporation Berhad, and Pan Malaysia Holdings Berhad, all of which are also listed on the Main Market of Bursa Malaysia Securities Berhad.
-As at 20 October 2022, the Group's corporate structure and their core business activities are organised as follows:
+As at 30 June 2023, the Group's corporate structure of core businesses are as shown: